Local MCP Server

 Check the connection

-Once connected, verify that Obris is working by asking your AI assistant a question about your topics.
+Once connected, verify your expert is working by asking it a question.
 Try a prompt like:

 What topics do I have in Obris?

-Your assistant should be able to list your Obris topics and the knowledge saved in them.
+Your expert should be able to list topics and the knowledge in them.

 AI tools decide when to invoke MCP tools.
-If your assistant doesn't use your Obris data, try mentioning Obris explicitly, for example "Using Obris, find my knowledge about..."
+If your expert does not pull from your Obris data, try mentioning Obris explicitly, for example "Using Obris, find my knowledge about..."